-Several years ago, as the owner of a property in Poland, my estate agent roped me into signing the umowa rezerwacyjna mieszkania (apartment reservation agreement) with a client of his who was apparently interested in buying my flat.
+Several years ago, as the owner of a property in Poland, my estate agent roped me into signing an umowa rezerwacyjna mieszkania (apartment reservation agreement) with a client of his who was apparently interested in buying my flat.

 As I quickly discovered, this umowa rezerwacyjna mieszkania is the ultimate “trash” written agreement.
 I advise sellers to give it a wide berth.